 Hong Kong is one of the most popular jurisdictions in which to register a location independent business.
-Unfortunately, opening a local business bank account has become nearly impossible in recent years.
+Unfortunately, opening a local business bank account has become nearly impossible for non-residents.
 That is, until neat.hk came along.
 In this guide, I review the service and explain how best to use it.

 It is no secret that it has become increasingly difficult for non-residents to open Hong Kong bank accounts.
 That is especially true for business bank accounts and while the banks cite KYC regulations as the cause, profitability is often closer to the truth.
 SME accounts just are not profitable enough, in the context of Hong Kong.